- Maps to UT

 2008 College of Medicine Dean's Award for Teaching Excellence

 Dr. Worth is interested in the role of platelets in inflammation and infection.
-Dr. Worth has identified certain membrane domains that participate in phagocytosis and may also be important in mediating phagosome-lysosome fusion.
+Two main projects are currently active to elucidate the immune function of platelets.
+First, Dr. Worth's laboratory has developed a conditional platelet-depletion mouse strain that is useful in studying the in vivo function of platelets during infections or other diseases.
 Dr. Worth also heads a translational project directed at understanding the role of platelets in such autoimmune diseases as Systemic Lupus Erythematosus.
 This project is revealing exciting new ways that platelets respond to IgG-complexes and the important interface between thrombosis and inflammation.
 At a basic science level, Dr. Worth is interested in identifying pathways involved in pathogen destruction by platelets and leukocytes within host phagolysosomes.
+His laboratory has identified certain membrane domains that participate in phagocytosis and may also be important in mediating phagosome-lysosome fusion.

 Worth, R.G ., A.D.
 Schreiber.
 Fc receptors and phagocytosis.
 In.
 Molecular Mechanisms of Phagocytosis.
 Landes Publishers.